th-koeln-intia/ip-sprachassistent-team3/docs/index.markdown

 The following documentation provides a thorough guide on how to setup your personal offline voice assistant built upon the [rhasspy project](https://rhasspy.readthedocs.io/en/latest/){:target="_blank"}.

 ## Language notice
-Voice commands in this guide feature german language (language code: de).
+Voice commands in this documentation feature german language (language code: de).
 You can find a list of supported languages [here](https://rhasspy.readthedocs.io/en/latest/#supported-languages){:target="_blank"}.

 ## Time to start
-This guide is going to cover all the steps needed to transform your raspberry pi into an offline voice assistant.
+This documentation is going to cover all the steps needed to transform your raspberry pi into an offline voice assistant.
 Make sure to follow the instructions as described.

 ## Step by step
 - [Hardware Setup](/hardware/hardware-setup.html)